 Colonoscopy is an examination of the colon, also called the large intestine, which is the last 5-6 feet of the intestinal tract, ending in the rectum.
 The examination is performed with a long flexible and steerable tube (colonoscope) which is about the diameter of a finger.
-The tip of the tube lights the interior of the colon and projects a color image on video monitors.
+The tip of the tube lights the interior of the colon and projects a color image on high definition video monitors.
 A variety of instruments may be passed through the colonoscope, allowing the doctor to sample tissue, remove small growths, and perform a variety of treatments.

 What is an "open access" colonoscopy?
 Many patients who are thinking about having a colonoscopy performed prefer to avoid a traditional doctor's office visit with the gastroenterologist prior to scheduling their procedure.
 Office visits provide an excellent opportunity to meet face-to-face with the doctor and talk in detail about the procedure, but they are also costly and time consuming, and require time away from work and other life activities that many people don't wish to spare.